How to build a Raspberry Pi APRS Tracker using Direwolf

 Disable the swapfile #

-We want to write as little to the SD card as possible, and 4GB of memory is more than enough to run things without swapping.
+We want to write as little to the SD card as possible to extend the life of it, and 4GB of memory is more than enough to run things without swapping.

 sudo systemctl stop dphys-swapfile